rad182/potential/platform/README.md

     * We sometimes track less well-understood or larger projects in the "Ideas" column
 * Chat in [#platform-humans](https://artsy.slack.com/messages/platform-humans/)
 * GitHub notifications, etc. in [#platform-machines](https://artsy.slack.com/messages/platform-machines/)
+* We hold **Future Fridays**, where we take a break from in progress work to focus on longer-term improvements.

 ### Our Apps